Sergio-Albea-Git/Threat-Hunting-KQL-Queries/KQL Queries/Device Threats/Detect PnP devices connected to my endpoint machines.md

 **Detect PnP devices connected to my endpoint machines.md**

 This query look for PnP devices connected or allowed into Endpoint machines.
-Basically, you can use the action types "PnpDeviceConnected" / "PnpDeviceConnected" to have a list of PnP devices connected to your endpoints and it helps with some concerns such as:
+Basically, you can use the action types "PnpDeviceConnected" / "PnpDeviceAllowed" to have a list of PnP devices connected to your endpoints and it helps with some concerns such as:

 1. Keeping an eye out for PnP devices like USB drives or external disks being connected to critical servers (like DC's, Exchange servers, or any machine with sensitive info).